NCBI-Hackathons/seqacademy/README.md

 ## RNA-Seq

 The following data presents the RNA-Seq data used in this tutorial.
+This tutorial observes RNA-Seq data of aneuploidy in Yeast (source: https://www.ncbi.nlm.nih.gov/Traces/study/?acc=SRP106028).

 |              |            |        |        |            |            |             |           |           |            |            |             |             |         |                    |                    |            |                     |               |                  |                |            |                          |          |             |           |             |        |
 |--------------|------------|--------|--------|------------|------------|-------------|-----------|-----------|------------|------------|-------------|-------------|---------|--------------------|--------------------|------------|---------------------|---------------|------------------|----------------|------------|--------------------------|----------|-------------|-----------|-------------|--------|